Benevolent-G/Benevolent-G.github.io/_posts/2016-05-18-initial-project-thoughts.markdown

 Though my initial longing for a stats-based project has become tainted with the likes of hardware, I'm actually quite pleased.
 I believe this excercise will be a valuable lesson in data-set creation, computer vision, software controlled hardware, and now blogging!

-I'm eager to get started, but before I do, I'm going to sit down and engineer the process I'm going to follow and set a deadline (Parkinson's law).
+I'm eager to get started, but before I do, I'm going to sit down and engineer the process I'm going to follow and set a deadline [(Parkinson's law)](https://en.wikipedia.org/wiki/Parkinson%27s_law).
+<br><br>
+Thank you for your time in reading my first post!
+Stay tuned for project updates and feel free to connect with me on twitter, facebook, and github for more content.

+Best,

+-GP